dataville/simple_tool_calling_agent/README.md

 5. Experiment by modifying test questions
 6. Try adding a new tool using the established patterns

-## 🤝 Contributing

-This is an educational project.
-Contributions that improve clarity, fix errors, or demonstrate additional patterns are welcome.

 ## 📝 License

 MIT License - See LICENSE file for details.